r4j4h/wikiedit-monitor/README.md

 **wikiedit-monitor** logs Wikipedia activity live to a database and performs analysis on that data.

+## Dockerfile

+This Dockerfile is geared towards aiding one running editlog.js.

+When running the container, pass connection information via environment variables, or by using the default `db` link name with default mongo port and the script will start and will run data.

+Manually running the other scripts is possible and shell scripts are provided.

 Project goals:
 * Obtaining a proper diff of administrative revision deletes
 * Detecting edit wars, as they happen